Evo4/SwiftUISnappingScrollView/README.md

         ForEach(...) {
             //Page view
                 .padding(.trailing)
-                .snappingScrollAnchor(.bounds)
+                .scrollSnappingAnchor(.bounds)
         }
     }
 }
 ```

-`snappingScrollAnchor` should not be used on a child of a lazy view.
+`scrollSnappingAnchor` should not be used on a child of a lazy view.
 Instead, use non-lazy parent views, and use `onVisible` to load data or update subviews when the view's bounds move into the visible frame.
 Provide `padding` to increase the distance from the visible frame that the `action` is called.

 ## Requirements